MohammadRostamiorg/dnsChanger/README.md

 # dnsChanger

-#### a simple package that helps you to set your Arch linux dns on shecan or google
+#### a simple package that helps you to set your Arch linux dns to several DNSs

 ## how to install